neefmadeit/CSN150-Cybersecurity-Projects/ESP32-Access-Point.md

 5. Define an SSID name and a password to access the ESP32-CAM
 6. Remove code from line 110 - 118
 7. Replace line 109 with WiFi.softAP(ssid, password);
+8. After that add WiFi.setSleep(false);
-8. Upload the code to the ESP32
+9. Upload the code to the ESP32
-9. Connected to the access point
+10. Connected to the access point
-10.
+11.

 ## Problems
 No problems encountered.